 Eat at Derrière – the restaurant of the moment

 It’s not often that you walk into a restaurant that looks like you’re in a shabby chic, Parisian apartment but when you do, you’re in for a real treat.
-After walking through an archway and onto a small open terrace with tables outside, you’ll see the entry to the restaurant Derrière.
+After walking through an archway and onto a small open terrace with tables outside, you’ll see the entrance to the restaurant Derrière.
 Once inside, you’ll find guests drinking, dining and flirting in the bedroom, living room, dining room or boudoir, making themselves quite literally ‘at home’.
-There’s even a ping-pong table and a smoking room hidden behind a mirrored wardrobe – très chic.
+There’s also a ping-pong table and a smoking room hidden behind a mirrored wardrobe – très chic.
 This restaurant offers a unique dining experience in a comfy setting to help break the ice.

 69 Rue des Gravilliers, 75003 Paris

 Metro: Arts et Métiers (lines 3 and 11)

 Restaurants with a communal spirit – where you also get to know your neighbor